 3. Add, delete or modify easements or private covenants; or

 4. Change subdivision name.

 1. Preliminary plat.

-A. When minor revisions are proposed to an approved preliminary plat, the applicant shall submit a written request to the Planning Director with a copy sent to the Technical Review Committee delineating the revisions and requesting authorization for administrative revision.
+A. When minor modifications are proposed to an approved preliminary plat, the applicant shall submit an Administrative Amendment application to the Planning Director with a copy sent to the Technical Review Committee delineating the revisions and requesting authorization for administrative revision.

 B. The Planning Director shall notify the applicant whether the proposed revision qualifies for minor modification and the basis for the determination.
 If approved, the final plat may be submitted in accordance with the revisions.